De'Andre Hunter NBA Preview vs. the Raptors

 De'Andre Hunter Insights vs. the Raptors

-- On the glass, the Raptors are 12th in the NBA, giving up 43.4 rebounds per contest.
+- In terms of assists, the Raptors are 20th in the league, giving up 26.8 per game.

-- Looking at assists, the Raptors are ranked 19th in the NBA, conceding 26.6 per contest.
+- Looking at 3-pointers, the Raptors are 15th in the NBA, giving up 12.8 makes per contest.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!